dmurfet/dmurfet.github.io/onramp.markdown

   * **Step 0**: Yann LeCun's talk "[The Epistemology of Deep Learning](https://www.youtube.com/watch?v=gG5NCkMerHU)" is an excellent survey of the history of deep learning, with an emphasis on the positive interaction between theory and experiment.

+  * **Step 1**: Install PyTorch and do the [60 minute blitz](https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html).

-  * **Step 1**: read Michael Nielsen's excellent online book "[Neural networks and deep learning](http://neuralnetworksanddeeplearning.com/)" from beginning to end.
+  * **Step 2**: read Michael Nielsen's excellent online book "[Neural networks and deep learning](http://neuralnetworksanddeeplearning.com/)" from beginning to end.
 Understand and run all the code, and do the exercises (in a previous life Nielsen worked on quantum computing, you might have read his [textbook](https://www.amazon.com/Quantum-Computation-Information-10th-Anniversary/dp/1107002176) as a physics student).

-  * **Step 2**: buy a copy of the [deep learning book](https://www.deeplearningbook.org/).
+  * **Step 3**: buy a copy of the [deep learning book](https://www.deeplearningbook.org/).
 For work in singular learning theory, the basic background is Chapter 3 Probability and Information theory (3.1-3.13), Chapter 5, Chapter 6, and Chapter 8 and for more advanced topics Chapter 19 (for variational inference and ELBO).
 You should know what the following terms mean: *Bayesian posterior*, *Kullback-Leibler divergence*, *feedforward network*, *stochastic gradient descent*.

-  * **Step 3**: install and learn how to use one of the deep learning packages, [PyTorch](https://pytorch.org/) or [TensorFlow](https://www.tensorflow.org/).
+Lectures:

+  * The [DeepMind x UCL deep learning lecture series](https://www.youtube.com/playlist?list=PLqYmG7hTraZCDxZ44o4p3N5Anz3lLRVZF) has been recommended by some of our current students.

 More background reading:

   * For more advanced topics in information theory and machine learning, see David MacKay's book "[Information Theory, Inference, and Learning Algorithms](https://www.inference.org.uk/itprnn/book.pdf)".